ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of the {{site.data.keyword.cos_full_notm}} event subscription.
 This value is required.
 </dd>
 <dt>`-d`, `--destination`</dt>
 <dd>The name of the application to receive events; for example, `myapp`.
-If needed, use the `path` option to further qualify the destination.
+If needed, use the `--path` option to further qualify the destination.
 This value is optional.
 </dd>
 <dt>`-e`, `--event-type`</dt>
 <dd>The event types to watch.
-Valid options are `delete`, `write`, and `all`.
+Valid values are `delete`, `write`, and `all`.
 This value is optional.
 </dd>
 <dt>`--path`</dt>
 <dd>The path within the `destination` application where events are forwarded; for example, `/events`.
 The default path is the root URL of the `destination` application.
 This value is optional. </dd>